Skip to main content

 Drug interactions of Klonopin vs. Valium

+Before you take Klonopin or Valium, tell your healthcare provider about all your medicines, including prescription medications, OTC drugs, vitamins, and supplements.
 Benzodiazepines should not be taken with opioids because of the risk of overdose, severe respiratory depression, coma, or even death.
-If the combination cannot be avoided, the patient should take the lowest dose for the shortest duration of time, and should be closely monitored by the prescriber.
-Benzodiazepines also interact with other CNS depressants, including alcohol, antidepressants, muscle relaxants, and anticonvulsants.
+If the combination cannot be avoided, healthcare providers prescribe the lowest effective dose for the shortest duration of time and closely monitor the patient.
+Benzodiazepines also interact with other CNS depressants (drugs or substances that slow down brain activity), including alcohol, antidepressants, muscle relaxants, and anticonvulsants.
 This is not a full list of drug interactions.
 Other drug interactions may occur.
 Consult your healthcare provider for a full list of drug interactions.

 Codeine